 More powerful doesn’t always mean better, and that’s especially true if we talk about the PSI of pressure washers for washing cars.
 In this post, I’ll explain to you what’s the ideal pressure washer PSI for washing cars and what’s the upper limit that you shouldn’t go above.

 - The ideal PSI of pressure washers for washing cars is anywhere between 1200 and 1900 PSI.

 - I don’t suggest going above 2200 PSI because it may damage the car’s paint.

 - Newer cars are more resistant to high PSI pressure washers.

 - Self-service car washes use up to 1500 PSI pressure washers.

 Power washers that range between 1200 and 1900 PSI are the best and safest for washing vehicles.
 I like to use something closer to 2000 PSI because the PSI reduces a bit when it exits the wand and touches the car’s paint.

-PSI stands for pressure per square inch.
+PSI stands for pounds per square inch.
 It’s the unit used to measure the power of a pressure washer, aside from GPM and Wattage.
 It’s one of the most important things you should check when buying a pressure washer for car detailing.

 Bigger is not always better, especially when it comes to auto detailing.
 There’s no need to use a 3000 PSI pressure washer.
-Yes, it will remove the dirt a bit quicker, but you’re risking damage to the paint and other car parts, especially if you’re washing some older car.
+Yes, it will remove the dirt a bit quicker, but you’re risking damage to the paint and other car parts, especially if you’re washing some older cars.